mimir-org/documents/docs/Mimir/status.md

   model.
 - Mimir frontend and backend also bears the mark of not having been tested against each other when refactored.
 And the communication between front and backend is lackluster.
 And is a potential break point in future development.

+In order to continue the development of Mimir as of now, the team suggest the new contributor to run backend, do some Swagger api calls and continue connecting frontend to backend.
+Saving of project has been started on but not finished.